eruffaldi/eruffaldi.github.io/opencv3build.md

 Seems that libgstapp.dll.a is referenced as libgstapp.dll causing the missed references at videoio link time.
 This can be fixed acting on CMakeCache.
 The bus is in FindGStreamerWindows.cmake

 ~~~~
-GSTREAMER_gstapp_LIBRARY:FILEPATH=/usr/local/mxe/usr/x86_64-w64-mingw32.shared.posix/lib/libgstapp.dll.a
+GSTREAMER_gstapp_LIBRARY:FILEPATH=/usr/local/mxe/usr/x86_64-w64-mingw32.shared.posix/lib/libgstapp-1.0.dll.a
 ~~~~

 ## IPP Issue ##
+Two issues:

+1) Lack of RunTmChk due to cmake/OpenCVFindIPP.cmake
+2) Conversion of VS .lib to MingW .a

-Issue: /usr/local/mxe/usr/bin/x86_64-w64-mingw32.shared.posix-ld: cannot find -lRunTmChk.
+First Issue: /usr/local/mxe/usr/bin/x86_64-w64-mingw32.shared.posix-ld: cannot find -lRunTmChk.
 This is due to the fact that the IPP has been built with Visual Studio and exposes some dependencies.
 The patch at http://code.opencv.org/issues/1906 provides some insights of the involved functions.

 The library RunTmChck provides __security_cookie and _chkstk, and it can be found online (e.g. https://github.com/dblock/dotnetinstaller/blob/master/ThirdParty/Microsoft/Visual%20Studio%208/VC/lib/RunTmChk.lib).
 In the past it was provided with Windows SDK.

 The next issues is the conversion of ippiw_win/lib/intel64/ipp_iw.lib and ippicv_win/lib/intel64/ippicvmt.lib